Rapid Prototyping Services & Rapid Manufacturing

 Which material has the highest hardness?

-The material with the highest hardness is the diamond we can find on Earth.
-On the Mohs scale of mineral hardness, diamond ranks as a 10, making it the hardest naturally occurring substance.
-Other materials, such as cubic boron nitride and some synthetic materials, can also achieve very high hardness levels, but diamond is the highest one.
+Diamond is the hardest material found on Earth.
+On the Mohs scale of mineral hardness, it ranks at 10, making it the hardest naturally occurring substance.
+While other materials, like cubic boron nitride and certain synthetic materials, can also reach high hardness levels, diamond remains the hardest of them all.

 Facebook